rahil911/snowflake-azure-etl/scripts/README_DEMO.md

 - All credentials are only stored temporarily and deleted when the demo completes
 - The script requires internet access to connect to Snowflake
 - The demo uses schema evolution by default
+- The Azure storage account is set to `sp72storage.blob.core.windows.net` by default

 ## Example Output